wjakob/nanobind/docs/benchmark.rst

 -----------

 The last experiment compares the runtime performance overheads by calling a bound function many times in a loop.
-Here, it is also interesting to compare against `cppyy <https://cppyy.readthedocs.io/en/latest/>`__ (gray bar) and a pure Python implementation that runs bytecode without binding overheads (hatched red bar).
+Here, it is also interesting to additionally compare against `cppyy
+<https://cppyy.readthedocs.io/en/latest/>`__ (green bar) and a pure Python
+implementation that runs bytecode without binding overheads (hatched gray bar).
+The `smart_holder` branch of pybind11 is not explicitly listed since its runtime performance matches the base version.

 .. image:: images/perf.svg
    :width: 850